cpt-periwinkle/skalekar-portfolio-templates/critique-by-design.md

 # Critique by Redesign

-_For each step below, you should document your progress as you move forward.
-In terms of tone, think of the writeup as though you're keeping journal of your step-by-step process.
-You should include a any insights you gained from the critique method, and what it led you to think about when considering the redesign.
-You should talk about how you moved next to the sketches, and any insights you gleaned from your user feedback.
-Document what you changed based on the user feedback in your redesign.
-Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently._

 This assignment was an interesting one as I got utilize many of the skills I had learnt over the weeks in our **Telling Stories with Data Class**.
 In this assignment, we had to pick through the list of viz from the Makeover Monday website, where people post visualizations to critique by redesign.
 I found this as a great application of my understanding of visualizations!

 ## Step one: the visualization